 Commendations Years 7-10.

 Sports Day Years 7-10.

 Rewards Day Years 7-10.
 Based on conduct points achieved over the academic year.

 Year 11 Leavers' celebrations.
-Attendance awards Years 7-10

 Sanctions

 If students do not adhere to the expectations outlined by the All Saints' Way they will be sanctioned in accordance with the school behaviour policy.
 The sanctions include community service e.g. litter picking, detentions, time in the referral room and fixed-term suspensions for serious offences.
 The school behaviour policy clearly states: